Riders can pay for BART with Clipper or Tap and Ride.

-Riders pay for BART with Clipper, the Bay Area’s all-in-one transit card that is also accepted on other transit systems in the region.
-Tag Clipper at the fare gate when entering an exiting a station.
+Clipper is the Bay Area’s all-in-one transit card that is also accepted on other transit systems in the region.
+Tag Clipper at the fare gate when entering and exiting a station.

 If you need a new Clipper card, save $3 dollars and use Clipper with Apple Pay and Google Pay on your phone or Apple Watch.